Gvashi/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 1: Provision the storage account

-1. Using a new tab or instance of your browser, navigate to the Azure portal, <http://portal.azure.com>.
+1. Click on the Azure Portal application on your desktop or Click on any browser and search http://portal.azure.com, Go to the Lab Environment page to access your username and password.

 2. Select **+ Create a resource**, then select **Storage**, **Storage account**.